Skip to content

 Control flow is partially tracked

 if/else blocks are analyzed: both branches are walked and the resulting shape environments are merged.
-Dimensions that agree are kept; dimensions that differ become ? (unknown). for, while, try/except, and match are not analyzed.
+Dimensions that agree are kept; dimensions that differ become ? (unknown). while, try/except, and match are not analyzed. for loops are not analyzed in general, except for a narrow __init__ pattern used to summarize loop-built nn.Sequential(*layers) stacks.

 Only some Python constructs are supported